The shift-and-invert Arnoldi method for singular matrix pencils: Creation of regularized matrices by LU factorization

 In step $i$ there are two possibilities.
-First, if there is a nonzero pivot in the first column of $U_{2,2}^{({i-1})}$, then the factorization can proceed as in the usual way.
-Second, if there is no nonzero pivot, then we add a column to $V$ and $W$ to obtain
+First, if there is a nonzero pivot using the pivoting strategy, then the factorization can proceed as in the usual way.
+Second, if there is no nonzero pivot, we swap the columns so that the pivot column lies in column $i$, then we add a column to $\matV$ and $\matW$ to obtain